kenliit/HIIT-Timer/README.md

-# HIT-Timer
+# HIIT-Timer
-A Timer for HIT players
+A Timer for HIIT players